bsl/fec-indiv-donation-fraud/README.md

 - Go to the FEC's [bulk data page](https://www.fec.gov/data/browse-data/?tab=bulk-data).
 - Choose the `Contributions by individuals` tab.
 - Download a recent archive, probably `indiv24.zip`.
-Put it in `data/` relative to this script.
+Put it in `data/` relative to this script and unpack it.
+Make sure `data/itcont.txt` exists.
 - `ruby go.rb > report.txt`

 ## What's in the report?